BartosZimonczyk/Project_DL/README.md

-# ErCaNet (name in progres...)
+# ErCaNet

-This project is under construction...

 ## What is ErCaNet about?

+The project aims to eliminate any captions on images.

 # How to manage with the package
 ## How to install dependencies